MicrosoftDocs/memdocs/memdocs/intune/protect/endpoint-protection-macos.md

 - **Do not allow user to override Gatekeeper**

   Prevents users from overriding the Gatekeeper setting, and prevents users from Control-clicking to install an app.
-When enabled, users cannot Control-click any app to install it.
+When enabled, users can't Control-click any app to install it.

   - **Not configured** (*default*) - Users can Control-click to install apps.
   - **Yes** - Prevents users from using Control-click to install apps.